Jamaica's First High-Powered Rocketry Organisation

 Building the next generation of Caribbean aerospace engineers through hands-on rocketry education and competition.

-The Caribbean Apex Challenge brings teams from across Jamaica together to design, build, and launch high-powered rockets in a single-day competition on August 16, 2026.
+The Lignum National Rocketry Competition brings teams from across Jamaica together to design, build, and launch high-powered rockets in a single-day competition on August 15, 2026.

 Explore Competition →We develop and test KNSB composite propulsion systems built in Jamaica.
 Our 34 mm F-class motors are designed, manufactured, and validated by our own research team.